About Me

 In 2021, I joined Syracuse University to help build the Global Indigenous Cultures and Environmental Justice Research Centre and Department.
 I am also a faculty affiliate/associate across several programs and departments, such as the Moynihan Institute of Global Affairs, Women’s and Gender Studies Department, Democratizing Knowledge Collective, and the Program on Latin America & the Caribbean.

 I am an active member of the UN Permanent Forum on Indigenous Issues, a Lead Author in the Global Report on the ‘values’ assessment of nature for the Intergovernmental Panel of Biodiversity and Ecosystems Services (IPBES).
-Also, I have collaborated with colleagues in drafting the 16th and 18th UN FAO High-Level Panel of Experts on Food Security and Nutrition Reports on “Promoting Youth Engagement and Employment in Agriculture and Food Systems” and “Reducing Inequalities for Food Security and Nutrition".
+Additionally, I have collaborated with colleagues in drafting the 16th and 18th UN FAO High-Level Panel of Experts on Food Security and Nutrition reports, titled “Promoting Youth Engagement and Employment in Agriculture and Food Systems” and “Reducing Inequalities for Food Security and Nutrition.”
+Recently, I have been a member of the UNESCO Indigenous and Local Knowledge Expert Task Force for the mandate 2024-2028.